It gets hard sometimes…

 Anxiety… I suspect.

-I was trying to hold it all together so that Scott could recover without worrying about me and the kids, and it was exhausting.
+I was trying to hold it all together so that my husband could recover without worrying about me and the kids, and it was exhausting.
 While time ticked on, and the days all smooshed together in my mandated 5km bubble, I began realising that the lockdown was affecting me deeply also.

 I had pushed through 5 previous long and strict lockdowns, including during my pregnancy and postnatal recovery period, and this time I was worn completely down.